raghavdhupar7/Covid-Vaccination-Centre-Booking-System/readme.md

 ### Executing program

-- this is the main folder
+- use this as a main folder

 - please use this folder path in sys.path.append(r"THIS_FOLDERs_PATH")